5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Paklenica National Park

 Outdoor enthusiasts flock to Paklenica National Park for its rugged karst scenery and winding trails.
 The landscape here is shaped by river canyons and tall limestone cliffs that bristle with forests of black pine, the haunt of wildlife from eagles and falcons to deer and bears.
-Hiking, as well as rock climbing, is very popular here.
+Hiking and rock climbing are very popular here.

 Read more about Paklenica National Park here ↳